"how numbers are stored and used in computers"

 In the example above, we are using 8 bits to represent an unsigned integer.
 If we want to store negative numbers, we can dedicate 1 bit as a sign bit to store 0 for positive numbers and 1 for negative numbers.

-(positive zero).
-To avoid ambiguity, along with a variety of other reasons, computers represent negative numbers in two's complement.
+To avoid ambiguity, and to allow the same circuits to be used for both signed and unsigned numbers, computers represent negative numbers in two's complement.
 If the sign bit is 1

 is considered a 0